-The project team is examining how introducing waiting periods into the decision-making process affects the food purchasing choices of SNAP recipients.
-Investigators are particularly focusing on various ways in which subsidies for healthy foods could be distributed in order to optimize both the effective promotion of healthy consumption and the preservation of choice for participants.
-Results from the study will provide guidance on how policy-makers might enhance food-assistance programs to achieve different program goals.
+The project team examined how introducing waiting periods into the decision-making process affects the food purchasing choices of SNAP recipients.
+The team particularly focused on various ways in which subsidies for healthy food distribution optimized both the effective promotion of healthy consumption and the preservation of choice for participants.

 Health: Grocery purchases, number of days USDA’s Targeted Fruits and Vegetables were consumed, and self-report of household’s diet quality and meal consumption